joshconger75/my_message_maker/readme.md

 #This is a Codecademy project for learning

-This is an electroni type of fortune cookie
+This is an electronic type of fortune cookie